notaryproject/notation/README.md

 ### Public Registry

-Public registries generally have two cateogires of content:
+Public registries generally have two categories of content:

 1. Public, certified content.
 This content is scanned, certified and signed by the registry that wishes to claim the content is "certified".
-It may be additionaly signed by the originating vendor.
+It may be additionally signed by the originating vendor.
 2. Public, community driven content.
 Community content is a choice for the consumer to trust (downloading their key), or accept as un-trusted.

 #### End to End Experience

 The user works for ACME Rockets.
-They build `FROM` and use certified content from docker hub.
+They build `FROM` and use certified content from Docker Hub.
-Their environemt is configured to only trust content from `docker.io` and `acme-rockets.io`
+Their environment is configured to only trust content from `docker.io` and `acme-rockets.io`

 #### Public Certified Content

 1. The user discovers some certified content they wish to acquire
-1. The user copies the URI for the content, passing it to the docker cli
+1. The user copies the URI for the content, passing it to the Docker CLI
    - `docker run docker.io/hello-world:latest`
-1. The user already has the `docker.io` certificate, enabling all certified content from docker hub
+1. The user already has the `docker.io` certificate, enabling all certified content from Docker Hub
 1. The image runs, as verification passes

 #### Public non-certified content

 1. The user discovers some community content they wish to acquire, such as a new network-monitor project
-1. The user copies the URI for the content, passing it to the docker cli
+1. The user copies the URI for the content, passing it to the Docker CLI
    - `docker run docker.io/wabbit-networks/net-monitor:latest`
-1. The image fails to run as the user has `trust-required` enabled, and doesn't have the wabbit-networks key.The docker cli produces an error with a url for acquiring the wabbit-networks key.
+1. The image fails to run as the user has `trust-required` enabled, and doesn't have the wabbit-networks key.
+The Docker CLI produces an error with a URL for acquiring the wabbit-networks key.
-   - The user can disable `trust-requried`, or acquire the required key.
+   - The user can disable `trust-required`, or acquire the required key.
 1. The user acquires the wabbit-networks key, saves it in their local store
 1. The user again runs:
    - `docker run docker.io/wabbit-networks/net-monitor:latest`
-   and the image is sucessfully run
+   and the image is successfully run

 ### Key acquisition